The “peacock orchid” (Acidanthera) is a lovely mid to late summer and early fall plant with a strong fragrant-flowers and a unique appearance.

 Light & Temperature

 These plants grow best in full sun.
-If you don’t have an area in your garden with full sun, you may want to plant the bulbs in outdoor pots.
+If you don’t have an area in your garden with full sunlight, you may want to plant the bulbs in outdoor pots.

 You can then move them to a suitable location later in the season after the flowers bloom.

 When you first plant the bulbs, they only need light watering.
 This a drought-tolerant plant that can survive without frequent watering.

 Keep in mind that if you want full, bright flowers from the late summer flowering bulb, make sure the plant gets enough water throughout the season.

 Fertilizer may be added when you first start to notice growth, which typically occurs in the late spring.

 Use a 10-10-10 liquid fertilizer every two to three weeks until the end of the growing season.